Quick answer

 Each approach builds a different muscle.
 Real chores grow capability, routines and choices grow independence, and natural results grow accountability.
 Together, repeated over years, they raise a child who can be counted on.

 Verdict: Give age appropriate chores, steady routines, and room to feel real consequences throughout the day.
-Then let Sleepytale own the calm close of it, with a gentle bedtime story that reminds your child, without a lecture, that being responsible feels good.
+Then let Cleo say the part that would sound like nagging coming from you, in a story, a rhyme, or a small lesson that reminds your child, without a lecture, that being responsible feels good.

 Frequently Asked Questions